 Before I start rating this hike, can someone please tell me who named this trail?
 It’s a mouthful, my goodness!

-There is a large parking area at the Hilton area on Park Drive, near the ranger station.
-The park was very crowded in day I went for my hike.
+The park was very crowded the day I went for my hike.
 The park rangers explained that this trail is very popular.

 There are fishing spots, and you will see plenty of walkers, hikers and bikers.
 I hear the spring and summer months are the most popular times for this trail.
 There is a $5 per person entry fee to the park from Memorial Day through Labor Day.
 After Labor Day the fee switches to $5 per vehicle.
 Again, I would recommend purchasing the $75 annual Maryland state park pass if you plan on hiking in and around the parks.
-The park and trail are family-friendly and allow your four-legged family memberaccess while on a leash.
+The park and trail are family-friendly and allow leashed four-legged family members.

 Stony Run Walking Path

-Distance from Inner Harbor: 10 minutes (8 miles)
+Distance from Inner Harbor: 8 miles (10 minutes)

 Elevation gain: 262 feet